 Structural Racism is Still a Thing

-Practicing gratitude is difficult when there are systems and institutions built for your disadvantage.
+Practicing gratitude is difficult when systems and institutions are built to your disadvantage.
 Anger is a valid emotion; sadness is a valid emotion.
 It is a privilege to tell someone to have hope when they witness their own structural destruction.

 At the end of the day, mindfulness can be one tool to help people who benefit from white supremacy better cope with or become aware of their role in the system, it does nothing to actually dismantle these systems.
 BIPOC people need more than your meditation.